tmfmnk/Psychiatric-Disorders-in-Childhood-Type-1-Diabetes/README.md

 This repository contains the complete analytical code of the study investigating potential causal pathways between childhood-onset type 1 diabetes and psychiatric disorders occurring later in life.

-In addition to this, the repository contains an interactive Excel file with the background data and the computation of external adjustment for unmeasured confounders < ahref="https://onlinelibrary.wiley.com/doi/10.1002/pds.1200">per Schneeweiss</a>.
+In addition to this, the repository contains an interactive Excel file with the background data and the computation of external adjustment for unmeasured confounders

+<a href="https://onlinelibrary.wiley.com/doi/10.1002/pds.1200">per Schneeweiss</a>.
 .